Technology I love, gadgets I use, and other things I recommend.

 • MacBook Pro 16-inch, M3 Pro, 36GB RAM

-This is my daily driver for everything - coding, video editing, running multiple Docker containers, and pretending I'm productive while having 50 browser tabs open.
+This is my daily driver for everything - coding, running multiple Docker containers, and pretending I'm productive while having 50 browser tabs open.
 The 36GB RAM means I never have to close anything, which is both a blessing and a curse.

 • Mac Mini M2